 There are two main outputs from the estimate activity durations process:

 Estimate activity durations – Activity duration estimates.
 This of course is the main output from this process.
 Do not assume that all activities will have one estimate as there are many techniques and tools helping to give a range of estimates for each task.
 I will develop this idea further when discussing the tools below.

 Estimate activity durations – The project document updates.
 As a result of carrying out an estimate it is important to capture any assumptions that they have been made for example the skills knowledge and experience required.
 It is very likely therefore that the activity attributes will need to be updated.

 There are four main tools used in Estimate activity durations:

 Estimate activity durations – Analogous estimating.

-This uses estimates from my previous similar projects as a basis for estimating activities within this one.
-These previous estimates are arrived at using expert judgement so that the amount of similarity from the previous to the current activity can be factored in.
+This uses estimates from any previous similar projects as a basis for estimating activities within this one.
+These previous estimates are arrived at using expert judgement so that the amount of similarity from the previous project to the current activity can be factored in.

 Suppose you and your family are about to go on a camping holiday for the first time.
 You practice directing your tent in your backyard and establish that it takes you 30 minutes.
 Knowing that you will direct your tent halfway up the mountain where the temperature will be lower and strong winds will be present, you factor this in and estimate it will take you 45 minutes.